annarsama/DataJobs_AI/README.md

 <p align="center">
 </p>

-This project is part of an educative course on text mining from the Master 2 SISE (Université Lyon 2).
+This is the final project for our natural language processing course from the Master 2 SISE (Université Lyon 2).
 This is a **Streamlit-based job offer application featuring interactive visualizations and chatbot/Q&amp;A bots powered by MistralAI Mixtral-8x7B LLM, with offers stored in a SQLite data warehouse and containerized using Docker.**

+This project was made by **Naomi KALDJOB**, **Annabelle NARSAMA**, et **Clovis VARANGOT-REILLE**.

 ## Description
 ## The folders